Foundations for Local Public Health Practice

 - Successful completion of the course requires ALL assignments be completed and ALL live sessions attended

-Graduates will receive a certificate of completion and 20 continuing education credits.
+Graduates will receive a certificate of completion and up to 17.5 continuing education credits.
 Self-paced trainings completed as part of the course offer additional certificates and credits.

 What you'll learn

 After completing this course, participants will be able to:

 - Apply the ten essential public health services in local practice